 Oklahoma City elder law attorneys at Parman & Easterday can help ensure you are fully prepared for a secure retirement.
 Whether you need assistance saving for retirement when you are younger or want help understanding how to make retirement savings last as a senior, we are here to support you.

 To find out how our firm can help you achieve more security as a senior, join us for a free seminar.
-You can also call today at (405) 843-6100 or (913) 385-9400 or contact us online at any time to get personalized help and advice specific to your situation.
+You can also call today at (405) 843-6100 or contact us online at any time to get personalized help and advice specific to your situation.
 Call today to get your retirement plans in place.